 Volunteer Opportunities and Events

-Caring for Others with Love, Justice and Compassion – For ten years, St. Mark’s has hosted the annual Newtown Vigil for All Survivors of Gun Violence.
-We have an active group of parishioners working on myriad issues surrounding incarceration justice, and St. Mark’s is an avid partner of the Washington Interfaith Network (WIN) in championing economic and environmental justice issues in the city.
+Caring for Others with Love and Compassion – Fighting for Justice – For over ten years, St. Mark’s has hosted the annual Newtown Vigil for All Survivors of Gun Violence.
+We have an active group of parishioners working on myriad issues surrounding incarceration justice, and St. Mark’s is an avid partner of the Washington Interfaith Network (WIN) in championing economic, public safety, and environmental justice issues in the city as well as having a Justice for Palestine group and supporting the Bishop Walker School in southeast DC.

 Welcoming the Stranger – We are sponsoring Afghan refugee families through the Refugee Resettlement Program and welcoming asylum seekers from the southern US border through our migrant support efforts.